Skip to content

 Some of those values are direct configuration inputs, while others are derived in __post_init__, such as thrust and torque coefficients, default initial RPM, and hover throttle related terms.
 In practice, this means VehicleParams defines both the raw platform constants and the quantities that downstream dynamics and controllers actually consume.

-When you need mass, inertia, simulation timing, rotor coefficients, or track geometry, start from VehicleParams rather than scattering literals across the stack.
+Mass, inertia, simulation timing, rotor coefficients, and drive geometry should be sourced from VehicleParams rather than scattered as literals across the stack.

 Timing: sim_dt And step_dt